 5. Less Content, But Better

 B2B marketing budgets often shifted to content this year and away from events.
-Top goals achieved via content as of July include brand awareness and credibility:
+The top goals achieved via content include brand awareness and credibility:

 What to do: Don’t contribute to the noise.
 Each piece of content you publish should solve a specific problem in a nuanced fashion, target a specific audience, and connect with the reader/listener/viewer.
 If boosting content quality means publishing fewer pieces less frequently, so be it.